slalombuild/terraform-atmos-accelerator/README.md

 Originally developed internally by the Platform Engineers at Slalom Build, based on our experience building enterprise-grade Terraform for customers.
 We decided to open source this accelerator to empower other engineers, encourage contributions and work more collaboratively with customers.

-September 2023: We're just getting this project off the ground, and it's under heavy development.
-That said, the AWS modules are feature complete (subject to further improvement, of course), and are already being used for production workloads.
-The patterns and tools are well established, and likely won't change massively.
-The Azure and GCP modules are not complete, and while they're actively being worked on and contributions are welcome, they're not ready for production yet.
-Lastly, the "getting started" documentation and example pipelines are a work-in-progress and our primary focus right now.

 ## 🎯 Project goals

 1. Stop re-inventing the wheel!
 Create a repository that can be used to quickly provision resources in AWS, Azure and GCP.
 The approach must be -